-Provide 2018-2019 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2020-2021 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2018-2019 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2018-2019 academic year costs of attendance will be available: Apr-18
+Check here if your institution's 2020-2021 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2020-2021 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2020-2021 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

-•

 G1 REQUIRED FEES:

 G1 ROOM AND BOARD:

 (on-campus)

 G1 ROOM ONLY:

 (on-campus)

 G1 BOARD ONLY:

 (on-campus meal plan)

+.

-G1 Comprehensive tuition and room an d board fee (if your
+G1 Comprehensive tuition and room and d board fee (if your

-college cannot provide separate tuit ion and room and
+• · college cannot provide separate tuition and room and

 board fees):

 G1 Other:

 G2 Minimum Maximum

-G2 Number of credits per term a studer nt can take for the
+G2 Number of credits per term a studen t can take for the

 stated full-time tuition

 G3 Yes No

-G3 study (e.g.,
+G3 Do tuition and fees vary by year of s tudy (e.g., sophomore,

-sophomore, junior, senior)?
+junior, senior)?

+- ,

 G4 Yes No

-G4 Do tuition and fees vary by undergra aduate instructional
+G4 Do tuition and fees vary by undergra duate instructional 100 110

-program?
+04 program?

-G4
+~ Program:

-%
+G4 %

-G/ If yes, what percentage of full-time indergraduates pay
+G4 If yes, what percentage of full-time u

-64 more than the tuition and fees report
+more than the tuition and fees report

-more man the tultion and lees lepol